The effect of charm quark on the QCD chiral phase diagram: Abstract

 \section{Abstract}

-We study the influence of charm quark dynamics on the chiral phase structure of Quantum Chromodynamics (QCD) using the recently developed miniDSE scheme of the Dyson–Schwinger equations.
-By calculating the quark propagator in $2+1$ and $2+1+1$ flavor QCD, we quantify the impact of including the charm quark as a dynamical degree of freedom on the QCD phase diagram.
-Our results show that the charm quark induces a moderate but noticeable shift to lower chemical potential in the location of the critical endpoint (CEP) by approximately 2–3\%.
-The result in this work indicates that the heavy-flavor dynamics can subtly influence the QCD phase structure and should be taken into account in particular for searching the CEP of QCD.
+We study the influence of charm-quark dynamics on the chiral phase structure of Quantum Chromodynamics (QCD) using the recently developed miniDSE scheme for the Dyson–Schwinger equations.
+By comparing the quark and gluon propagators in the $2+1$- and $2+1+1$-flavor setups within the same truncation scheme, we qualify the impact of the charm-quark loop on the QCD phase diagram.
+Our results show that the charm quark has only a mild effect on the crossover boundary, which remains almost unchanged within the present setup.
+The most visible effect is a small shift of the critical endpoint (CEP) toward lower baryon chemical potential, by approximately $3\%$.
+The present result provides a controlled estimate of the charm-loop effect within the same miniDSE truncation.
+It indicates that heavy-flavor contributions may become relevant when aiming at precision studies of the CEP location.